 As a new user, I want the registration “control” to be on the landing page, so that there is no friction between learning about the product and registering.

-As a new user, I want to easily register by typing in an email address and a password, and click on a “Register” button, so I can start playing with the product with minimal hassle.
+As a new user, I want to easily register a new account.

+Implementation Notes: I do this by typing in an email address and a password, and click on a “Register” button, so I can start playing with the product with minimal hassle.

 Non-MVP

 As a new user, I want to be able to use my Facebook credentials in lieu of registering a new account, so I don’t have to create yet another userid and password.

-Logging in with Facebook credentials creates a new account if one doesn’t exist for this user already.
+Implementation Notes: Logging in with Facebook credentials creates a new account if one doesn’t exist for this user already.

 As a new user, I want to be able to use my Google credentials in lieu of registering a new account, so I don’t have to create yet another userid and password.

-Logging in with Google credentials creates a new account if one doesn’t exist for this user already.
+Implementation Notes: Logging in with Google credentials creates a new account if one doesn’t exist for this user already.

 Login